Khalil Beschir: A1 Grand Prix

 In late 2005, Beschir's entry into the A1 Grand Prix series made him the first Arab driver to ever contest a round of an international single-seater world championship.
 That first race was inauspicious – he was rolled out of seventh position at Paddock Hill Bend when he was collected by A1 Team Italy's Enrico Toccacelo.
 He spent three seasons in A1GP, earning a best-ever finish of eighth place, at the Durban in 2008 which made him the first driver to score for the team.
-Beschir was one of only 3 drivers from A1GP to win an award in 2006; he won the award for "Most Extensive Product Testing".
+Beschir was one of only three drivers from A1GP to win an award in 2006; he won the award for "Most Extensive Product Testing".

-Formula 1 Commentary and Analysis
+Formula 1 commentary and analysis

 Khalil began his broadcasting career in 2010, when he became Abu Dhabi TV's F1 and motorsport pundit.
 The broadcaster was the exclusive TV rights-holder for F1, GP2 and GP3 in 24 Arab countries.

 When the broadcasting rights transferred to Arab sports network beIN Sports in 2014, Beschir was quickly rewarded with a multi-year deal as the network's F1 analyst.
 As a commentator, he is able to draw upon his extensive single-seater experience, taking viewers into the cockpit as the sport continues to grow in popularity across the Middle East.

 In 2019, Beschir was confirmed as co-commentator and analyst for MBC Action's Formula 1 coverage in the MENA region.

 Between 2019 and 2023, Beschir, in collaboration with MBC Group, played a pivotal role in increasing the popularity of the Formula 1 championship in the Middle East and North Africa.
 Their efforts significantly grew awareness and expanded the audience in the region, particularly among the young fanbase.

 Business links within motorsport

 Beschir has used his personal experiences to help develop and grow interest in motorsport throughout the Arab world.
 He has worked with the FIA to help grow education in motorsport and develop young drivers and motorsport programs across the MENA region, where he has helped expand this national scheme into a larger, global programme.

-Currently, he is working with multiple governments and entities on motorsport development programmes and collaborating closely with several drivers and teams in the world of Formula 1 and Motorsport.
+Currently, Beschir is working with multiple governments and entities on motorsport development programmes and collaborating closely with several drivers and teams in the world of Formula 1 and Motorsport.

 In 2015, Beschir was listed as one of the top 100 most powerful Arabs under 40, in a report published by Arabian Business.